Who We Are

 Internships are offered year round, and students may receive academic credit based on the requirements of their institution.
 Areas of need include: marketing, graphic design, public relations, event planning, video production/editing, community outreach, fundraising, research, web support, and curriculum support.

-Students in high school and college participate in our peer-to-peer and adult-to-teen mentoring program, meant to empower youth and young adults to become leaders, advocates, and agents of change in their personal and professional endeavors, by providing life skills and fostering personal growth through mentoring.
+Students in high school and college participate in our adult-to-teen mentoring program, meant to empower youth and young adults to become leaders, advocates, and agents of change in their personal and professional endeavors, by providing life skills and fostering personal growth through mentoring.

 Peace Ambassador Leadership Summit (PALS) Recap